TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ## Cost-effective Scalability.
 How?

-1 --> I'd come across adaptive auto-scaling for DynamoDB, and I knew I had to utilise this
+1 --> I'd come across adaptive auto-scaling for DynamoDB, and I knew I had to utilise this!

-_Benefit it brings in:-_ Helps us control on the costs, Dynamo would automatically adjust the workload based on the fluctauting requirements.
+_Benefit it brings in:-_ Reduced Costs 👍 Dynamo would automatically adjust the workload based on the fluctauting requirements.
 This means it's making resource utilisation all the more efficient. 👍

 </br>